Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Anchorage Tours on Viator

 Anchorage is one of the best places to use as a base while visiting Alaska.
 It also has plenty of great attractions aside from the ones listed above.
-It’s a cultural center for Alaska being the biggest city and, as such, has tons of great breweries and restaurants.
+It’s a cultural center for Alaska, being the biggest city, and, as such, has tons of great breweries and restaurants.

 Alaskan Ferries

-Phone: (800) 642-0066 | Website
+📞 Phone: (800) 642-0066 | Website

-Accommodations are basic, but it’s a great way to meet locals and fellow budget travelers.
+Accommodations are basic, but it’s a great way to meet locals and fellow travelers.
 It’s also one of my favorite ways to get around Alaska.
 You can book a cabin or save even more money by crashing in one of the overnight ferries’ seating lounges.
 You can also pack your camping essentials and set up a tent on the sun deck.

 Chugach State Park